junxit/us-congress-bills-110/metadata.md

 - 2007-10-18 — Placed on the Union Calendar, Calendar No. 241.
 - 2007-10-18 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-387.
 - 2007-10-18 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-387.
+- 2007-10-29 — Considered under suspension of the rules. (consideration: CR H12124-12128)
+- 2007-10-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3247.
+- 2007-10-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-29 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
+- 2007-10-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H12124-12125)
+- 2007-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H12124-12125)